02.09.22 | Wellness and Missions

-Planning and recruitment for attendance tracking will be an essential task in Phase 1 so that re-entering the building for in-person gatherings is possible in Phases 2 or 3.
-Additional volunteers to assist with this task may also be recruited during Phase 1.
 The church’s task force will follow local and state directives to determine when the threat of the virus has sufficiently passed and attendance monitoring is no longer required.

-Prepare in advance an alphabetized list of all church members and their contact information to streamline the process for checking off names.
+- Prepare in advance an alphabetized list of all church members and their contact information to streamline the process for checking off names.
 Be sure the date of the gathering is also captured.

-Establish a welcome station for visitors with clear signage that enables up to two people to complete information cards while maintaining six feet of distance between them.
+- Establish a welcome station for visitors with clear signage that enables up to two people to complete information cards while maintaining six feet of distance between them.
 The attendance monitor will guide the process.
 Completed information cards are placed in a designated container.
-After each guest leaves the station the greeter wipes down the tablet, table pen, and any other touched surfaces.
+After each guest leaves the station, the greeter wipes down the tablet, table pen, and any other touched surfaces.

-If you incorporate an RSVP process for everyone planning to attend a gathering, those who RSVP will constitute the master list for recording actual attendance.
+- If you incorporate an RSVP process for everyone planning to attend a gathering, those who RSVP will constitute the master list for recording actual attendance.

-Train attendance monitors to capture the names, phone numbers and/or email addresses of attendees.
+- Train attendance monitors to capture the names, phone numbers and/or email addresses of attendees.

-Attendance monitors will agree to be present before doors open for the gathering.
+- Attendance monitors will agree to be present before doors open for the gathering.

-Monitors should be instructed in the “why” of tracking attendance and be able to assure people that the information is being gathered as a precaution to ensure the safety and well-being of all who are gathered.
+- Monitors should be instructed in the “why” of tracking attendance and be able to assure people that the information is being gathered as a precaution to ensure the safety and well-being of all who are gathered.
 It will not be used for any other purpose and will not be shared with anyone other than health officials as needed.
 Task force members need to ensure this understanding is maintained.

-While the risk of spreading the virus is reduced in outdoor worship settings, attendance recording is still encouraged.
+- While the risk of spreading the virus is reduced in outdoor settings, attendance recording is still encouraged.
 Attendance information should be kept in the church office in a place known to the pastor and task force members.

-Pens, tablets, clipboards, and other items should be wiped down after every use.
+- Participants should be provided with hand sanitizer to use before and after handling pens, clipboards, tablets, etc. Pens, tablets, clipboards, and other items should be wiped down after every use.